 Similar to estrogen, progesterone is also produced in the adrenal tissue and ovaries.
 The progesterone hormone performs its function in the second half of the cycle.
 It forms the uterus lining for the eggs to be implanted after ovulation.
 Experts noted that the production of progesterone initiates to wane after menopause in women.
 Low levels of progesterone could be behind symptoms like mood swings, irritability, depression, weight gain, osteoporosis, and other joint pains.
 Estrogen rises to be the primary sex hormone when progesterone is low and leads to estrogen dominance.

-DHEA – Dehydroepiandrosterone is also kind of a steroid hormone formed in the adrenal glands.
+DHEA – Dehydroepiandrosterone is also kind of a steroid hormone produced in the adrenal glands.
 Testosterone performs similar functions as it performs in men but to a lesser extent.
-It boosts a woman’s energy level, bones, libido along with sexual responsiveness to stimulation.
-According to studies and surveys, women with higher levels of testosterone are likely to opt a career that has higher risks mainly the economic ones.
+In females, it increases a woman’s energy level, bones, and libido along with sexual responsiveness to stimulation.
+According to studies and surveys, women with higher levels of testosterone are likely to opt for a career that has higher risks mainly the economic ones.